Why liquid cooling?

 Generative liquid cooling

-Liquid cooled cold plates designed using generative technology usher in additional layers of performance and adaptability.
+Liquid cold plates designed using generative technology usher in additional layers of performance and adaptability.
 Each design is unique, precisely optimized to your heat source(s), manufacturing method, material, and dimensions, resulting in hot spot elimination.
 Freeing the flow from the conventional pipe like s-shaped structure and channeling it through islands instead greatly reduces the pressure drop as well as increases flow uniformity.
 This results in high temperature uniformity and heat transfer.

 Generative design offers a state of the art approach to liquid cooling design, providing usable, manufacture ready results in addition to new, valuable design insight.